hachama/home/about.md

 |2020|
 |----|
-| Hadjer Bakhti, Ahmed Diaf, and Mohammed Hachama, ["Computing thermodynamic properties of the O2 and H2 molecules with multi-parameter exponential-type potential"](https://doi.org/10.1016/j.comptc.2020.112879), Computational and Theoretical Chemistry, Volume 1185, 1 September 2020, 112879.
+| Hadjer Bakhti, Ahmed Diaf, and Mohammed Hachama, ["Computing thermodynamic properties of the O2 and H2 molecules with multi-parameter exponential-type potential"](https://doi.org/10.1016/j.comptc.2020.112879), Computational and Theoretical Chemistry 1185C (2020) 112879.
 | Amel Benali, Mohammed Hachama, Aouda Bounif, Ammar Nechnech, and Mourad Karray, ["A TLBO-Optimized Artificial Neural Network for Modeling Axial Capacity of Pile Foundations"](https://doi.org/10.1007/s00366-019-00847-5), Engineering with Computers, 2020.
 | Benniche, Omar and Hachama, Mohammed, ["Near Viability of a Set-Valued Map Graph with Respect to a Quasi-Autonomous Nonlinear Inclusion"](https://doi.org/10.1007/s10883-019-09455-4), Journal of Dynamical and Control Systems", 26, pages 455–468 (2020).